mendix/docs-site-test/content/en/docs/releasenotes/data-hub/_index.md

 #### New Features

-The [Data Hub Transform API](https:/datahub-spec.s3.eu-central-1.amazonaws.com/transform.html) is available for Mendix users deploying their apps to non-Mendix environments.
+The [Data Hub Transform API](https://datahub-spec.s3.eu-central-1.amazonaws.com/transform.html) is available for Mendix users deploying their apps to non-Mendix environments.
 The Transform API extracts the information from the the app’s `dependencies.json` file to generate the request bodies that are required when using the [Data Hub API](/apidocs-mxsdk/apidocs/data-hub-apis/).
 For further information see [Data Hub Transform API](/apidocs-mxsdk/apidocs/data-hub-apis/#transform).

 ### April 29th, 2021

 #### Improvements

-* Improvements have been made to the styling of the .
+* Improvements have been made to the styling of the [Data Hub Home](/data-hub/data-hub-catalog/#data-hub-home).

 ### April 22nd, 2021